jehovahsays/JehovahsaysNetworth/README.md

 # 🏆 MEV – Voice Search Leaderboard

-A private, fully offline web app that lets users search, save, filter, and listen to terms — while tracking the most searched words on a live leaderboard.
+A private, fully offline web app that lets users search, save, filter, and **listen to voice commands** — while tracking the most frequently searched terms on a **live leaderboard**.
+Includes a competitive payout game via **Cash App** where users can win the pot by topping the leaderboard.

 No backend.
 No tracking.
 100% client-side.

 ---